Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 Warranty and indemnity insurance also covering title is available in the Finnish real estate market, but as the Land Register is a reliable source, title insurances are not very common.

-A market standard real estate sale and purchase agreement typically contains representations and warranties with respect to certain fundamental matters, such as existence, power, shares and shareholding, capitalisation and title to the property.
+A market-standard real-estate sale-and-purchase agreement typically contains representations and warranties with respect to certain fundamental matters, such as existence, power, shares and shareholding, capitalisation and title to the property.
 It may also include representations and warranties in relation to, inter alia, taxation, validity and certain terms of the lease agreements, compliance with planning and zoning regulations, environmental damages, insurance, financial statements and disclosure material.
 The seller's liability for the current technical condition of the property is typically excluded in the sale and purchase agreement.
+COVID-19 has not caused any major new representations and warranties.

 The most important laws to consider when purchasing real estate in Finland are the Land Code and the Companies Act.